SAP-samples/teched2022-IN261/exercises/ex5/README.md

 ![Pic 28](/./images/IN261-ex5-28.png)

+HINT: remember how your queue buffered events for you?
+This is not the case here.
+There is no buffering.
+Only events triggered while you are listening end up here.
+So you could disconnect and raise an event.
+You should not see it when you connect again.

 ## Summary

 You've now seen what a mesh looks like in Advanced Event Mesh.
 You consumed the events from a queue on the second broker in the mesh - the one on the US West Coast.
 The forwarding of events has happened automatically based on the topic that the queue is subscribed to.